 The Manager retains full legal responsibility for any third-party-named portfolio.
 Where foreign securities are included in a portfolio there may be potential constraints on liquidity and the repatriation of funds, macroeconomic risks, political risks, foreign exchange risks, tax risks, settlement risks; and potential limitations on the availability of market information.
 The investor acknowledges the inherent risk associated with the selected investments and that there are no guarantees.
-Please note that all documents, notifications of deposit, investment, redemption and switch applications must be received by Prescient by or before 13:00 (SA), to be transacted at the net asset value price for that day.
+Please note that all documents, notifications of deposit, investment, redemption and switch applications must be received by Prescient by or before 11:00 (SA) for money market funds and the Prescient Optimised Income Fund and by or before 13:00 for all other funds, to be transacted at the net asset value price for that day.
 Where all required documentation is not received before the stated cut-off time, Prescient shall not be obliged to transact at the net asset value price as agreed to.
 Funds are priced at either 3pm or 5pm depending on the nature of the Fund.
 Prices are published daily and are available on the Prescient website.

 Performance has been calculated using net NAV to NAV numbers, including actual initial and all ongoing fees, with income reinvested on the reinvestment date.
 The performance for each period shown reflects the return for investors who have been fully invested for that period.
 Individual investor performance may differ as a result of initial fees, the actual investment date, the date of reinvestments and dividend withholding tax.
 Full performance calculations are available from the manager on request.

 This portfolio operates as a white label fund under the Prescient Unit Trust Scheme, which is governed by the Collective Investment Schemes Control Act.